 London’s well-known attraction and most significant open space “Hyde Park” covering almost 350 acres with blissful sights were made in 1635.
 There’s a famous lake known as Serpentine built in 18th century specifically for boating and swimming and adds to the beauty of this park.
 There are a Speaker Corners in this park representing the Freedom Of Speech in the country.
 Apsley House that houses some of the magnificent collections of Wellington is also present in this park.

 St. Paul’s Cathedral

-St. Paul’s Cathedral sits on top of the Roman Temple and is without a doubt one of the most spectacular Churches in London today.
+St. Paul’s Cathedral sits on top of the Roman Temple and is without a doubt one of the most spectacular Churches and must-visit London landmarks today.
 The Great fire of 1666 had previously burnt the structure of this church, but the efforts of Sir Christopher Wren helped this building to become one of the masterpieces of English architecture.

 The famous Covent garden of London encompasses a wide range of streets such as Neal’s Yard and Seven Dials having all kinds of shops, restaurants and market halls.
 The street performers are a real delight here.
 The market in Covent Garden has various shops having all types of finely made hand-crafted objects.
 London Transport Museum has all the historic trolleys, buses and trams for the visitors to get enchanted.

 One of London attractions, Hampton Court is one of the great historical sites of Europe.
 The great halls of this Palace revise the ages back till Henry VIII’s time.
 Elizabeth I came to know about the defeat of Spanish Armada in this Palace.
 The Clock Court is an exciting feature here with an astronomical dial and dates back to 1540.
 The lush and blooming gardens here, especially in mid of May, are worth visiting.

 Greenwich and Docklands